kragen/derctuo/markdown/hot-fabrication.md

-the reaction chamber is sufficiently refractory for the reaction not to melt through its bottom, it can be used to heat an insulated reaction chamber rapidly to 2500° to 2800°, a temperature that can be calibrated by the thermite's stoichiometry rather than regulated by feedback, and which may be useful for other reactions that are difficult to perform at more convenient temperatures, such as the graphitization of amorphous carbon foam, carbothermic reduction of
+the reaction chamber is sufficiently refractory for the reaction not to melt through its bottom, it can be used to heat an insulated reaction chamber rapidly to 2500° to 2800°, a temperature that can be calibrated by the thermite’s stoichiometry rather than regulated by feedback, and which may be useful for other reactions that are difficult to perform at more convenient temperatures, such as the graphitization of amorphous carbon foam, carbothermic reduction of